-Setup procedure for running the program
+Setup procedure for running the program up to the cursor position

 - (1) Click the line in the editor (source) window that you want to be executed. - (2) Click the execution button to the cursor position.

 Or you can select "Go to Cursor" from "Debug" menu for the same effect.